 |Race No.||Race Name|

 |5||Queen Elizabeth Stakes|

-We will have expert tips for the Darley Classic available when the final-field markets are released by bookmakers.
+We will have expert tips for the 2020 Darley Classic available, where Santa Ana Lane is the current race favourite.

 Darley Classic history

 There have been a few changes in the history of the Darley Classic.
 Formerly known as the VRC Sprint, the Darley Classic was changed from a handicap to weight-for-age to align with the Global Sprint Challenge.

 It was also moved to the final day of the Melbourne Cup Carnival to better align with the challenge, which also includes the Lightning Stakes, Chairman’s Sprint Prize, King’s Stand Stakes, Diamond Jubilee Stakes and the July Cup among others.